Worms from compost in a man's hand.

 Hopefully, you won’t have metals in compost anyway, but if you do, worms can help.

-Several studies have found that worms can both reduce the amount of heavy metal in compost and change the metal’s form to make them less harmful.
+Several studies have found that worms can reduce the amount of heavy metal in compost and change the metal’s form to make it less harmful.
+One study found that worms can reduce the amount of heavy metals by up to 75%.

 Related: Worms of Steel: How Worm Mucus Can Remove Heavy Metals from Compost

-Worms improve the ability of compost to hold water
+Improve the ability of compost to hold water

 See Worms Produce Superior Compost Say Scientists for details.